sshaaf/rBuilder/docs/user-guide.md

 ## 8. Program slicing and taint

 `slice` performs **line-level** backward or forward slicing on a source file.
+Paths may be absolute, cwd-relative, or relative to `--repo`.
 Run `discover --with-cfg` first so PDG data is available.

 ### Backward slice